Preparing your manuscript

 1. File formats

-Note that figures must be submitted as separate image files, not as part of the submitted manuscript file.
-For more information, see Preparing below.
+Figures must be submitted as separate image files, not as part of the submitted manuscript file.

 - Use double line spacing